Can Food Packaging Carry Coronavirus? We Asked Food Safety Experts

 You already know that staying away from people is the number one protective strategy from contracting the coronavirus.
 That's because the virus is transmitted through droplets of saliva, and can travel from one person to another when an infected person sneezes, coughs, or otherwise spreads these droplets around.

-You're probably not leaving your house much, other than to get a breath of fresh air in a park, or to procure basic necessities like medicine and groceries.
-And grocery stores are anxiety-inducing for several reasons.
+Because of this, grocery stores can be anxiety-inducing for several reasons.
 For one, they're usually packed with people, who will more likely than not penetrate your six-foot radius safety zone.
-But the question of secondary transmission via groceries and packaging is quickly becoming something we're all worrying about, too.
+But the question of secondary transmission via groceries and packaging is quickly becoming something we're all worried about, too.
 Can objects and surfaces house the virus long enough for it to infect another person touching it?
-Should you be wiping down your groceries when you get home, or wear gloves when you're shopping?
+Should you be wiping down your groceries when you get home or wear gloves when you're shopping?

 So, can you get coronavirus from the groceries you're bringing home?